Volcanic ash and aviation safety: Ash-induced problems requiring increased maintenance

-Other volcanic hazards to aviation
+Sulfur dioxide clouds

 Sulfur dioxide—another product of volcanoes that is carried in ash clouds after an eruption—is corrosive to aircraft that fly through it.

-Countermeasures

 There has been an attempt to prove that the sulphur dioxide usually accompanying a volcanic eruption is indeed a good indication of the presence of ash clouds such as to facilitate avoidance of ash clouds in aviation.

 However, it has been found that the two species of clouds tend to separate due to windshear.
 Additionally, the detection methods have limitations, as both species have the potential to be masked by other types of aerosol, such as water or ice; this contributes to great variability in the data.

 Therefore, as there is no consistent overlap between SO2 and the ash, SO2 is not a reliable indicator for ash clouds.

 Accidents and incidents

-In 1982, British Airways Flight 9 flew through an ash cloud, lost power from all four engines, and descended from 37000 ft to only 13500 ft before the flight crew managed to restart the engines.
-A similar incident occurred in 1989 to KLM Flight 867.
+In 1982, British Airways Flight 9 was a flight from London to Auckland.
+During the Kuala Lumpur to Perth section of its journey, the Boeing 747-200 aircraft flew through an ash cloud of Mount Galunggung, losing power from all four engines, and descended from 37000 ft to only 13500 ft before the flight crew managed to restart three of the engines and land at Jakarta.

+In 1989, KLM Flight 867 was a flight from Amsterdam to Tokyo via Anchorage.
+On descent into Anchorage, the aircraft was descending through 24000 ft and the 747-400 encountered the ash cloud from Mount Redoubt and all four engines failed.
+At 13,000 ft, the two left engines restarted and at 11,000 ft, the two remaining engines restarted.
+Minutes after, the aircraft made a successful emergency landing at Anchorage International Airport.